Dikembe Mutombo: New York Knicks (2003–2004)

-Houston Rockets
+Houston Rockets (2004–2009)

 Prior to the 2004–05 season, the Bulls traded Mutombo to the Houston Rockets for Mike Wilks, Eric Piatkowski and Adrian Griffin.
 Yao Ming and Mutombo formed one of the NBA's most productive center combos.
-In his first season with the Rockets, Mutombo averaged 15.2 MPG, 5.3 RPG, 4.0 PPG, and 1.3 BPG.
-The Rockets lost in the first round to the Dallas Mavericks.
+In his first season with the Rockets, Mutombo averaged 15.2 minutes per game, 4.0 points per game, 5.3 rebounds per game and 1.3 blocks per game.
+The Rockets lost in the first round that year to the Dallas Mavericks.

+On January 10, 2007, in a 102–77 rout of the Los Angeles Lakers, Mutombo recorded five blocked shots and surpassed Kareem Abdul-Jabbar in total career blocked shots, trailing only Hakeem Olajuwon.

 On March 2, 2007, in a win over the Denver Nuggets at age 40, Mutombo became the oldest player in NBA history to record more than 20 rebounds in a game, with 22.
 In the 2007–08 season, Mutombo received extensive playing time when Yao went down with a broken bone and averaged double digits in rebounding as a starter.
 In midst of a 10-game winning streak at the time of Yao's injury, Mutombo stepped in and helped the Rockets win 12 more games to complete a 22-game winning streak, then a team record.

-On January 10, 2008, in a 102–77 rout of the Los Angeles Lakers, Mutombo recorded 5 blocked shots and surpassed Kareem Abdul-Jabbar in total career blocked shots, trailing only Hakeem Olajuwon.

 After contemplating retirement and spending the first part of 2008 as an unsigned free agent, on December 31, 2008, Mutombo signed with the Houston Rockets for the remainder of the 2008–09 season.
-He said that the 2009 would be his "farewell tour" and his final season; he was the oldest player in the NBA in 2009.
-In Game 1 of Houston's first-round playoff series against Portland, Mutombo played for 18 minutes and had nine rebounds, two blocks, and a steal.
+He said that 2009 would be his "farewell tour" and his final season; he was the oldest player in the NBA in 2009.
+In Game 1 of Houston's first-round playoff series against Portland, Mutombo played for 18 minutes and had nine rebounds, two blocks and a steal.

-In the 2nd quarter of Game 2, Mutombo landed awkwardly and had to be carried from the floor.
-After the game, he said, "it's over for me for my career" and that surgery would be needed.
-It was later confirmed that the quadriceps tendon of his left knee was ruptured in Game 2.
-Mutombo announced retirement on April 23, 2009, after 18 seasons in the NBA.
+In the second quarter of Game Two, Mutombo landed awkwardly and had to be carried from the floor.
+After the game, he said that surgery was needed and that his NBA career was over.
+It was later confirmed that the quadriceps tendon of his left knee had been ruptured.
+Mutombo announced his retirement on April 23, 2009, after 18 seasons in the NBA.